adjust/AEProductController/README.md

 AEProductController
 ===================

-Small wrapper for `SKStoreProductViewController` that handles affiliate links.
+Small wrapper for `SKStoreProductViewController` that handles tracking links.

 ## Why?